Formation of the Harvard Museum of Natural History

 The mineral collection is the oldest university mineral collection in the nation, begun in 1784.
 The Geological Museum was begun in 1901 and officially merged with the Mineralogical Museum in 1977.
 Today the mineral collections contain more than 100,000 specimens and rank among the world's finest.
 The rock and ore collection holds more than 200,000 specimens derived from faculty and student research.
 The meteorite collection contains a largely comprehensive group of meteorites, with nearly 600 distinct meteorites and about 1,500 specimens.
 The gemstone collection consists of more than 1,000 specimens with a special focus on New England gems.

 The Museum of Comparative Zoology (MCZ) was founded in 1859 by an act of the Commonwealth of Massachusetts.
-The present-day MCZ contains over 21 million specimens in eleven divisions (Entomology, Herpetology, Ichthyology, Invertebrate Paleontology, Invertebrate Zoology, Malacology, Mammalogy, Marine Invertebrates, Ornithology, Vertebrate Paleontology, and the Ernst Mayr Library) that comprise one of the world's richest and most varied resources for studying the diversity of life.
+The present-day MCZ contains over 21 million specimens in nine departments (Entomology, Herpetology, Ichthyology, Invertebrate Paleontology, Invertebrate Zoology, Malacology, Mammalogy, Ornithology, and Vertebrate Paleontology).
+The MCZ also includes the Biological Oceanography and Population Genetics departments and the Concord Field Station and Ernst Mayr Library, making it one of the world's richest and most varied resources for studying the diversity of life.
 The museum serves as the primary repository for zoological specimens collected by past and present Harvard faculty-curators, students, staff, and associates conducting research around the world.